Clara C. Frye

-Clara C. Frye (1872–1936) was an American nurse in Tampa, Florida who established the Clara Frye Hospital, where she worked for 20 years in the early 1900s.
+Clara C. Frye (April 17, 1872 – April 8, 1936) was an American nurse in Tampa, Florida who established the Clara Frye Hospital, where she worked for twenty years in the early 1900s.
 Frye's hospital admitted patients of all ethnicities.
+She was inducted into the Florida Women's Hall of Fame in 2013.

+Early life and education

+Frye was born Albany, New York and raised in Montgomery, Alabama, the daughter of Joseph Draughn and Frances "Fannie" Fordham Draughn.
+Her mother was born in England.
+She trained for a nursing career in Chicago and in Montgomery.

+Career

-Frye moved to Tampa in 1901 and in 1908 opened a hospital for black patients in her home, making it Tampa's only hospital to admit Black people.
+Frye moved to Tampa with her husband.
+In 1908, after doing some informal nursing for Black patients in Tampa, she opened a hospital in her home, making it Tampa's only hospital to admit Black people.
 Her dining room table was the operating table.
-Frye was the only permanent employee of the hospital.
-A building was secured in 1923 and was purchased by the City of Tampa in 1928.
+Frye was the only permanent employee of the hospital; many of her patients were unable to pay for their care.
+A larger, separate building was secured in 1923 and was purchased by the City of Tampa in 1928.
 At the time, the Tampa Municipal Hospital, now Tampa General Hospital, did not admit African American patients.
-This changed in the 1950s.

-The Clara Frye Memorial Hospital that existed in West Tampa from 1938 to 1967 was named after her.
-The original Tampa General Hospital building was renamed after Frye in 1991.
-Frye will also be immortalized along with other prominent Tampa historical figures on the Tampa Riverwalk with a bronze bust.

-A memorial garden at Water Works Park (Tampa) honors her legacy.
+The children of Donald Brenham McKay were among her first patients, and Mary T. Cash, Florida's first Black registered nurse, worked with Frye in the 1920s.

+Frye invented a hospital bed and submitted the design for a patent in 1907.
+In 1919, she was also part of an effort to open an orphanage for Black children near Tampa.